I love words.

 But because I’ve already rambled on long enough, I’ll close with this:

 You don’t have to be a writer to make a difference.
-You don’t have to be a speaker to make a change (thank goodness for this one, because your girl is wayyy too shy for that).
+You don’t have to be a speaker to make a change.

 You just need to find the thing God created you to do, and do it.
 And for me, writing has always been that “thing.”

 My writing’s not perfect.
-I’m perpetually wordy, sometimes redundant, and definitely inexperienced, but I’m passionate about it, so I keep at it.
+I’m perpetually wordy and sometimes redundant, but I’m passionate about it, so I keep at it.

 You’ll never know how much it means to me that you read my words.
 I know my posts can be long, and I know that your day can get busy; but, it truly does encourage me beyond what you may realize that you still take the time to read my (occasionally scattered) thoughts, regardless.